geeknik/rustcat/README.md

 - Thread inspection showing thread states and locations
 - Call stack view with source location information
 - Command input with history and tab-completion
+- Expression evaluation for inspecting variables and memory
+- Variable inspection with type information display

 ## 🛠 Running the Project